sqweelygig/supercool-servers/README.md

 ![Graphical summary of the MVP from the paragraph above](docs/mvp.png)

-Figure 2.2.1 - Initial project schedule, showing boundaries of MVP.
+Figure 2.2.1 - Project schedule, showing boundaries of MVP.

 Several agile software development models exist, with varying suitability for project contexts.
 For example, this project team was a single developer, so there is little value in specific roles and coordination events.